Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Introduction

 \section{Introduction}

 The {\it Wide-Field InfraRed Space Telescope} ({\it WFIRST}) is a NASA mission that will constrain the nature of dark energy through multiple probes.
-It was the top large space-based mission from {\it New Worlds, New Horizons}, the last US astronomy and astrophysics decadal survey \citep{NAP12951}.
-As its name suggests, {\it WFIRST} is optimised for near-infrared observations and it possesses a large field of view (FoV).
+It was the top large space-based mission from {\it New Worlds, New Horizons}, the most recent U.S.\ astronomy and astrophysics decadal survey \citep{NAP12951}.
+As its name suggests, {\it WFIRST} is optimized for near-infrared (NIR) observations and it possesses a large field of view (FoV).
 The mission is in formulation at NASA, and several concepts have been suggested so far \citep{Spergel15}.
 The current design utilizes a telescope that was donated in 2012 by the National Reconnaissance Office.
-The aperture of the telescope is the same as the {\it Hubble Space Telescope} ({\it HST}), with both having 2.37-m primary mirrors.
-Two main instruments are proposed for {\it WFIRST}: a coronagraph, which will be used for exoplanet and planetary disk studies, and a wide-field instrument which will be used to probe dark energy models.
+The aperture of the telescope is the same as that of the {\it Hubble Space Telescope} ({\it HST}), both having 2.37-m primary mirrors.
+Two main instruments are proposed for {\it WFIRST}: a coronagraph, which will be used for exoplanet and planetary disk studies, and a wide-field instrument, which will be used to probe dark-energy models.
 The wide-field instrument is itself composed of a wide-field channel (WFC) imager and integral-field channel (IFC) spectrometer.

-Two major {\it WFIRST} goals are to measure the cosmological growth of the Universe as well as to probe its geometry on large scales.
-To achieve these two milestones, {\it WFIRST} will conduct multiple observational programs, one of which is a supernova (SN) survey.
-Type Ia supernovae (SNe~Ia) have played a critical role in the discovery of the acceleration of the Universe's expansion \citep{Riess98:Lambda, Perlmutter99}.
-Recent analyses using multiple cosmological probes \citep[e.g.,][]{Betoule14, Planck15, Alam16} are all consistent with a Universe that is geometrically flat, and that is filled primarily with dark energy that behaves like a cosmological constant and cold dark matter \citep[the $\Lambda$CDM model; e.g.,][]{Peebles84, Efstathiou90, Frieman08:de}.
-There remain however, theoretical arguments for alternatives to the cosmological constant \citep[e.g.][]{Weinberg89, Frieman08:de}, which can serve as additional motivation for a new generation of experiments.
+Two major {\it WFIRST} goals are to measure the cosmological growth of the Universe and to probe its geometry on large scales.
+To achieve these milestones, {\it WFIRST} will conduct multiple observational programs, one of which is a supernova (SN) survey.
+Type Ia supernovae (SNe~Ia) have played a critical role in the discovery of acceleration {\red in the expansion} of the Universe \citep{Riess98:Lambda, Perlmutter99}.
+Recent analyses using multiple cosmological probes \citep[e.g.,][]{Betoule14, Planck15, Alam16} are all consistent with a Universe that is geometrically flat, and that is filled with {\red cold dark matter and} dark energy that behaves like a cosmological constant \citep[the $\Lambda$CDM model; e.g.,][]{Peebles84, Efstathiou90, Frieman08:de}.
+There remain, however, theoretical arguments for alternatives to the cosmological constant \citep[e.g.,][]{Weinberg89, Frieman08:de}, which can serve as additional motivation for a new generation of experiments.